Motion for Summary Judgment Example

 Later, Plaintiff’s counsel led Dr. Richards into vague references about Nurse White’s conduct:

-Question: “Do you have some additional opinions with respect to the breaches, and although not specifically referred to in your deposition here today, that there was a nurse by the name of Williams who administered the clindamycin to Dr. Doe around 11:30 p.m.?”
+Question: “Do you have some additional opinions concerning the breaches, and although not specifically referred to in your deposition here today, that there was a nurse by the name of Williams who administered the clindamycin to Dr. Doe around 11:30 p.m.?”

 Answer: “OK.”